Enjoying Music With Cochlear Implants: Experiences Of A Musician And Sound Engineer

 But it is possible to enjoy music again with help from two cochlear implants, even at a high level!

-Last but not least, as already mentioned: You need a lot of patience and to listen to many different musical styles to practice listening, even if you don’t always like them personally.
+Last but not least, as already mentioned: You need a lot of patience, and you should practice listening to many different musical styles, even if you don’t always like them personally.

 Want to read more stories about hearing implant users musical talent?
 See how singer Aigerim from Kazakstan conquers the stage with her cochlear implant, and how Laima, a bilateral CI user, turned her passion for music into a career and now works as a piano teacher.